 - just eggs

 Use about 1 ounce of liquid for every egg used.
-A little extra liquid won’t hurt the mixture you just don’t want to water it down too much.
+A little extra liquid won’t hurt the mixture; you just don’t want to water down the egg mixture.

 After the egg wash, place the shrimp in seasoned bread crumbs.
-You can use any type that you prefer for this step, including panko, just be sure to get a good coating on the outside, covering the entire shrimp.
+You can use any type of breadcrumbs that you prefer for this step, including panko crumbs.
+Just be sure to get a good coating on the outside, covering the entire shrimp.

 Do I have to use seasoned breadcrumbs?